SalesforceDevelopersJapan/demo-s1app-jp/DEMO.md

 8. Return to the mobile application.
 Make sure you've refreshed the application.

-	Note: Salesforce aggressively caches pages.
+	**Note**: Salesforce aggressively caches pages.
 You may have to clear your browser history or close the browser/emulator to see the updated view.

 9. You will now see an updated mobile view based on the compact view you just created.